ShubhamDev-AI/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 What lessons can we learn and share from this refactoring that could be applied to other codebases?

-- Don't use memory views backed by WebAssembly — no matter which language it's built from - beyond a single invocation.
+- Don't use memory views backed by WebAssembly—no matter which language it's built from - beyond a single invocation.
 You can't rely on them surviving any longer than that, and you won't be able to catch these bugs by conventional means, so if you need to store the data for later, copy it to the JavaScript side and store it there.
 - If possible, use a safe memory management language or, at least, safe type wrappers, instead of operating on raw pointers directly.
 This won't save you from bugs on the JavaScript ↔ WebAssembly boundary, but at least it will reduce the surface for bugs self-contained by the native code.
-- No matter which language you use, run code with sanitizers during development — they can help to catch not only problems in the native code, but also some issues across the JavaScript ↔ WebAssembly boundary, such as forgetting to call `.delete()` or passing in invalid pointers from the JavaScript side.
+- No matter which language you use, run code with sanitizers during development—they can help to catch not only problems in the native code, but also some issues across the JavaScript ↔ WebAssembly boundary, such as forgetting to call `.delete()` or passing in invalid pointers from the JavaScript side.